 There are 3 types of Cloud Testing Environments:

-- Private or public environment where the quality of applications deployed in them need to be validated.
+- A private or public environment where the quality of applications deployed in them needs to be validated.

 - A hybrid environment, where the quality of applications deployed in them needs to be validated.

 - A test environment which is cloud-based, where the quality of applications deployed in the cloud needs to be validated.

 Testing in a cloud has to not only ensure that the functional requirements are met, but a strong emphasis needs to be laid on nonfunctional testing as well.
 Let’s take a look at the different kinds of testing that are performed.

 Functional testing has to be performed to make sure that offering provides the services that the user is paying for.
 Functional tests ensure that the business requirements are being met.

 - Acceptance Testing: Here the cloud-based solution is handed over to the users to make sure it meets their expectations.

-- Interoperability Testing: Any application must have the flexibility to work without any issues not only in different platforms, but also must work seamlessly when moving from cloud infrastructure to another.
+- Interoperability Testing: Any application must have the flexibility to work without any issues not only on different platforms but it must also work seamlessly when moving from cloud infrastructure to another.

 Non-functional tests mainly focus on the web application based tests ensuring that they meet the desired requirements.

 #1) Availability Testing: The cloud supervisor/vendor has to make sure that the cloud is available round the clock.
 As there could be many mission-critical activities going on, the administrator has to make sure that there is no adverse impact to the consumers

-- Multi Tenancy Testing: Here, multiple users use a cloud offering.
+#2) Multi-Tenancy Testing: Here, multiple users use a cloud offering.
 Testing must be performed to ensure that there is sufficient security and access control of the data when multiple users are using a single instance.

 #4) Security Testing: As everything is available anytime with Cloud, it’s essential to make sure that all user sensitive information has no unauthorized access and the privacy of users remains intact.
-When maintaining the applications in cloud, user data integrity must also be verified.
+When maintaining the applications in the cloud, user data integrity must also be verified.